jvkumar/delivery-finder/README.md

 ![](
 https://raw.githubusercontent.com/jvkumar/delivery-finder/master/assets/delivery-finder.png)

 This is an effort to help people to get their groceries in this difficult time of COVID-19.
-This script helps you to find a delivery window of InstaCart and Amazon Wholes Food.
+This script helps you to find a delivery window of many grocery retailers.
 The finder will alert (you will hear this [Beep sound](https://clyp.it/fjrsqftl) as an alert) you when it finds an availability window is open.
 *This is a barebone (unoptimized) script - `a quick & dirty hack`.
 If you are a developer, then feel free to send a PR to improve it*

 # How to use this finder